-ScalaSTM is an STM API for Scala previously considered for inclusion in the Scala standard library.
-The API allows for pluggable back-end implementations, and it ships with a reference implementation, CCSTM[8].
+ScalaSTM is an STM API for Scala due to be included in the Scala standard library in an upcoming release.
+The API allows for pluggable back-end implementations, and it ships with a reference implementation, CCSTM[2].
 Hyflow2 inherits all features described in this section.

 Transactions in ScalaSTM are defined using atomic blocks, as shown in Figure 3.
-To achieve this syntax within the Scala language, atomic is a TxnExecutor object whose apply method takes a function as its only argument and executes this function as a transaction.
+To achieve this syntax, atomic is a TxnExecutor object whose apply method takes a function as its only argument and executes this function as a transaction.
 The "implicit txn =>" construct denotes that the function passed to apply takes one implicit argument, the transaction context object.